gravity-platform/gravity-blueprint-docify/README.md

 production anywhere.
 You will be using this version string to convey meaning about any further releases as per [semver specs](http://semver.org).

+Add a webhook to the graviton-api-example repository and point it to ``http://graviton-apidoc.beta.scapp.io/github.hook``.

 Do the follwing in your working copy of this repository.

 ````bash